Neywiny/merge-sort/README.rst

 Where the answers directory is the directory of the target present images with the target highlighted for training the reader.
 These need to be in the same alphabetical order as the target present directory images.

 If you do not want to connect to a merge sort comparator, just give any value for ip and port.
-This is used when you only need AFC training or training on what signals look like.
+This is used when you only need AFC training or training on what signals look like ("Answers" mode).

+The images chosen are the first n0 and n1 images in their respective folders, sorted alphabetically.
+So if you want to separate training data and evaluation data, put the images in different directories.

 Note that once the "study" button is pressed the program will try to connect to the study, so do not press it unless you are doing a study.
 It will just wait forever.

 To do a merge sort study, run the same command with ip and port.

 To start up the comparator, run
-``python3 DylComp.py <desired name of log file> <tcp port> <desired name of roc file>``
+``python3 DylComp.py <desired name of log file> <tcp port> <desired name of ROC file>``

 In the directory of DylComp a file called "figure.svg" will exist.
 If you open "dash.html" you will see a dashboard of how the reader is doing